-There is often a Planning Committee meeting each month also, held on the 4th or 5th Thursday at the same time and venue.
-Notices advertising all these meetings, as well as the annual meetings are placed on the Parish Noticeboard in Worsley Road 3 clear days before each meeting (7 days for the Annual Parish Meeting).
+Ordinarily there is often a Planning Committee meeting each month in addition to the monthly Full Council meeting, usually held on the last Wednesday of the month at the same time and venue.
+Notices advertising all meetings, as well as the annual meetings are placed on the Parish Noticeboard in Worsley Road 3 clear days before each meeting (7 days for the Annual Parish Meeting).

 The Parish Council has both powers and duties and its main function is to serve the Community in Local Government, whilst at the same time making legal and balanced decisions.
 It effectively represents many interests of the Gurnard Community as well as serving as a Consultative Body for the Isle of Wight Council and Central Government, and often this extends to issues well outside of its normal remit.

 The Clerk is an employee of the Parish Council, and as such is salaried from the Annual Precept.
-From 1st April 2014 the contract between the Clerk and the Parish Council is for 20 hours per week, but often the workload will extend to beyond these hours.
+The contract between the Clerk and the Parish Council is for 21 hours per week.
 It is important to realise that the Clerk is the servant of the Parish Council, not the Village, but nonetheless will always try to serve as an effective link between the residents and the Parish Council.

 Whilst the following is not an exhaustive list, it certainly gives a flavour of what the Parish Council actually does, and how it can be used by the residents it represents most effectively.